alessblaze/pairline/BOTS.md

 # BOTS.md

-This document describes the bot system currently implemented in Pairline.
+This document outlines the bot system currently implemented in Pairline.

+Platforms of this scale have traditionally not been open source, particularly when it comes to fully integrated bot systems that include the necessary logic and infrastructure for automated interaction.
+Most large random chat platforms rely on proprietary implementations for such functionality.
+Pairline changes this by providing an open and transparent approach, replicating the sophisticated interaction patterns commonly experienced on modern random chat platforms.

 It covers: